ant1441/ant1441.github.io/_posts/2014-03-05-Leeds-DevOps.md

 I would be very interested to link this with other data to see how local conditions affect this (eg. what areas of Leeds are quite during the day, but busy at night, when bars open/close?).

 ## JuJu
-Next up was Simon Davy of [Canonical](http://www.canonical.com/) speaking on JuJu, a tool to allow deployment of services with minimal fuss, while utilising allowing product expertise.
+Next up was Simon Davy of [Canonical](http://www.canonical.com/) speaking on JuJu, a tool to allow deployment of services with minimal fuss, while making use of existing product expertise.

 JuJu is a tool allowing the use of *Charms*, open source configurations, to deploy your application to any given cloud provider including your own laptop.
 This enables very rapid deployment of hadoop, OpenStack etc. while allowing experts in these tools to include experience & skill gained expertise in the charms.